-- ii.
-Sport: Describe how the project and associated programming will provide broad access for people to engage in organized, competitive physical activity at the community level.
-Include any steps the organization has taken to remove barriers to participation. - iii.
-Environment: Describe how the project and associated programming will help to protect the environment or help people interact with, benefit from, or learn about the environment or local ecosystems.
-Examples might include: volunteer clean-up, conservation activity, and public education and awareness. - iv.
-Public Safety: Describe how the project and associated programming contributes to the safety of a community by assisting in emergency preparedness, providing education on public safety issues, enhancing public safety through volunteer engagement in emergency services, using restorative justice or creating safe outdoor spaces. - v.
-Human & Social Services: Describe how the project and associated programming will contribute to enhancing the quality of life of people in your community and will expand access to services and support. - vi.
-Parent Advisory Councils: Describe how the project will support K-12 students' extracurricular activities, as well as opportunities for access by the community. - c.
-It is understood that there are many ways to define a "community."
+- iv.
+Public Safety: Describe how the project contributes to the safety of a community by assisting in emergency preparedness, providing education on public safety issues, enhancing public safety through volunteer engagement in emergency services, using restorative justice or creating safe outdoor spaces. - v.
+Human & Social Services: Describe how the project will contribute to enhancing the quality of life of people in your community and will expand access to services and support. - vi.
+Parent Advisory Councils: Describe how the project will support K-12 students' extracurricular activities, as well as opportunities for access by the community. - It is understood that there are many ways to define a "community."
 For the purposes of the Community Gaming Grants program, the term "community" is intended to refer to the general population in any given area.